 Are you thinking of giving your dog some mints to deal with their bad breath?
-This is an obvious short term fix to freshen up horrible doggie breath, but is it a real solution or just a bad idea?
+This is an obvious short-term fix to freshen up what’s likely a foul smelling mouth, but is it a real solution or just a bad idea?

 It’s no secret that many canines have awful smelling breath.
-Sometimes your dog breathes heavily in your face and you feel repulsed because their breath is so bad.
-There are solutions but mints aren’t a great idea and instead you may actually need to take some more important steps.
+Sometimes your dog may breathe heavily, in your face, and you’ll feel repulsed because it’s so bad.
+But mints aren’t a great idea and instead you may actually need to take some more important steps.

 Can I Give My Dog Mints?
 Answer: No

-While tempting, do not give your dog any mints to reduce bad breath.
+While tempting, do not give your dog any mints for dealing with bad breath.

-Certainly don’t make mints a regular thing!
-They are made for people and contain a lot of sugar which is bad for dogs.
-Also, mints often contain a harmful ingredient called Xylitol.
-You’d be exposing them to possible complications such as diabetes or kidney problems over the long term.
-Your canine friend may even develop cavities due to the sugary contents of mints.
+Mints are made for people.
+They contain a lot of sugar which is bad for dogs.
+Sometimes they contain a harmful ingredient called Xylitol.
+Too much for this leads to possible complications such as diabetes or kidney problems over the long term.
+Further, your best friend could develop cavities from the sugary contents of mints.
 Many kinds are much like candy.

 It’s also a bad habit.
-It may solve your dog’s bad breath problem, temporarily, but it can lead to more serious health issues down the road.
+It may solve your dog’s bad breath problem, temporarily, but it can lead to more serious health issues later on.

 Causes of Bad Breath

-As with humans, there are many possible causes as to why your dog has bad breath.
-The main problem can often be associated with dental issues.
+There could be several reasons why your dog has bad breath.
+The main problem may be dental issues.
 If your dog has cavities or infections like gingivitis, this can manifest in the form of bad breath.
 Check for signs of gum inflammation as well as bleeding inside the mouth.

-Mouth infection can definitely cause bad breath.
+A mouth infection can also cause bad breath.
 This can create a breeding ground for germs if left untreated.
 In such a case, consult a vet because even simple canine mouth problems can lead to serious infections that can affect overall health.
 Don’t take this issue lightly by simply providing a mint.